Posts Tagged ‘Friday the 13th’

 October 26th, 1990.
 Hallow-Con, New York City

 Later that day at the convention, the line began to form to meet special effects master Tom Savini.
 Dan was super excited, as his wonderful fiancé purchased tickets to meet Tom as a birthday gift.
 Dan always wanted to meet Savini, who did effects work for such classics as Dawn of the Dead, Maniac, The Burning, Creepshow, not to mention his friend George’s favorite, Friday the 13th.
-Dan hoped to follow in his footsteps, attending school to be a special effects artist.
+Dan hoped to follow in his footsteps, and was about to finish film school to be a special effects artist.

 Inching through the row of fans the trio passed the booth for the current Friday the 13th TV series.
 Victoria appeared slightly relieved as George’s never-ending monologue was interrupted by the opportunity to meet actors Chris Wiggins, Eliaz Zarou, and Steve Monarque.
 Talking to the cast of the series, the trio of fans got to look at a few props from the show, which was about cursed items from a pawn shop and had nothing to do with the films.
 Dan took Victoria’s picture while she tried on the cursed apron, which was worn in an episode by a distraught camp cook whose son drowned in a lake.
 George picked up a hockey mask laying among the props, reminding Dan of another episode where that mask turned a man into an unkillable psychopath.
 Victoria and Dan both agreed that would have made a good movie.

 Victoria and her fiancé were both glowing as they finally reached the end of the line.
 “Hey big guy!”
 Tom seemed to recognize George from past conventions and happily shook his hand.
-Dan wondered if George would yap with him forever, but fortunately he did not, and he and Victoria were next.
+Dan wondered if George would yap with him forever, but fortunately, for once he did not, and he and Victoria were next.

 To George, meeting Savini may have become old hat, but he was still excited due to what was standing right next to the horror effects master.
 There it was, decked out in full costume straight out of the movies, what was considered to be Tom’s greatest creation.
 It was massive, lumbering, evil.
-While his fiancé made small talk with Tom, Dan noticed George looking over the creature the way a frat boy would look over a hot chic.
-George’s eyes went up and down the monstrous body, appreciating every little detail, from the fangs and claws down to the last little bloody scar.
+While his friends made small talk with Tom, George looked over the creature the way a frat boy would look over a hot chic.
+His eyes went up and down the monstrous body, appreciating every little detail, from the fangs and claws down to the last little bloody scar.
 There before him, stood the Jersey Devil of the Friday the 13th series.

 “Too bad about not having a female killer.”
 Victoria thought out loud.
 “We don’t get too many of those, aside from Carrie I guess.”